jhumelsine/jhumelsine.github.io/_posts/2025-12-23-prototype.md

 ```

 ## Prototypical
 `Prototypical` implements `Feature`.
 Just as [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) contained a static repository within it, `Prototypical` contains a static repository within it too. `Prototypical` is both a Prototype _and_ a Registry façade. `Prototypical` plays two roles: it defines the prototype contract and hosts the registry that manages initial breeders.
+I know this violates the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), but we're not bound to it. _Learn the rules, and then break the rules_.

 <img src="/assets/Prototype2.png" alt="Prototypical Abstract Class"  width = "50%" align="center" style="padding-right: 35px;">